 In Part III of our four-part series, we asked Adrian Rolufs, Director of Solutions Architecture at Jama Software, to weigh in on trends he sees in automotive development for 2021.
-You can also go back and read Part I and Part II of our 2021 predictions series, which focus on predictions for medical device development and airborne systems development (respectively).
+You can also go back and read Part I and Part II and Part IV of our 2021 predictions series, which focus on predictions for medical device development and airborne systems development (respectively).

 What product, systems, and software development trends are you expecting to take shape in 2021?

 I expect to see a continuation of the existing trend of more and more companies taking functional safety seriously.
 Fewer companies will be trying to do the bare minimum for safety and instead will be focused on establishing the robust engineering methods that are encouraged or required for functional safety.